ulisesbocchio/spring-boot-security-saml-samples/spring-security-saml-sample/README.md

 ## Spring Security SAML Sample with Spring Boot ##
-This sample uses the plain old spring-security-saml library to add SP capabilities to a Spring Boot app, allowing it to authenticate against different IdPs
+This sample uses the plain old spring-security-saml library to add SP capabilities to a Spring Boot app, allowing it to authenticate against different IdPs.
+The main purpose of this module is to expose the extensive configuration required to use Spring Security SAML, in comparison with the `spring-boot-security-saml` plugin for Spring Boot, that deals with all this complexities internally.

 ### Availabe IDPs ####